tools for FortiOS

 Download:

-iplist2forti.py and a sample hosts.deny file
+iplist2forti.py (remove the .txt extension) and a sample hosts.deny file.

 expected output: